Home

 Partly I hiked on the beautiful promenades of the towns or through many vineyards that the region is famous for.
 The nicest possible weather offered me a glorious entry in Geneva, the final destination!!

-FAQ - Frequently asked Questions and Tips
+FAQ - Frequently asked Questions and Trekking Tips about the Swiss Alps

 Where to hike?

 A good question that will remain unanswered.
 There are over 60’000 km of uniformly marked hiking trails and therefore infinite options for hiking.
 The most attractive areas might be Graubünden, Bernese Alps and Wallis.
-By reading this travelogue you might find a place of your liking...
+By reading this travelogue you might find a place of your liking.

 How to get there?